 Following enactment of the NEITI Act in 2007, the government established a Technical Unit on Governance and Anti-Corruption Reforms (TUGAR) housed in the NEITI Secretariat, to support the work of the Inter-Agency Task Team (IATT) comprising 22 core anti-corruption and accountability institutions.
 TUGAR was established as a dedicated institution to monitor anti-corruption and governance initiatives, evaluate their structures and outputs, channel public feedback and generate empirical data as a basis for policy-making and reforms.
-TUGAR’s activities are included in NEITI’s workplans.
+TUGAR’s activities are included in NEITI’s work plans.
 At the new NSWG’s inaugural meeting on 11 March 2016, the Executive Secretary noted that status of TUGAR needed clarification in future.

 Stakeholder views

 All stakeholders consulted agreed that there had been significant discussion related to following up on EITI recommendations, but raised concerns over the fact that the government had not fully implemented all recommendations.
 Several CSOs and a former Chair of the NSWG questioned the degree of political commitment to the EITI in the absence of full follow-up on recommendations.
-Most stakeholders’ main concern seemed to be not only the implementation of recommendations but rather on the prosecution of companies under the NEITI Act – what was generally described as “remediation”.
+Most stakeholders’ main concerns seemed to be not only the implementation of recommendations but rather on the prosecution of companies under the NEITI Act – what was generally described as “remediation”.
 There was a general lack of understanding among stakeholders, including secretariat staff, of the role that TUGAR had or could have in coordinating how recommendations are followed up.

 Most stakeholders consulted, including all government representatives, stated that they believed the Buhari administration was more intent on following up on recommendations.
 Minister Fayemi said that his appointment as Chair of the NSWG should be understood in this light.
 Former Executive Secretary Minister Ahmed said that many of the reforms of the Buhari government were drawn from recommendations from the NEITI process, including the proposed breakup of NNPC.
-The Executive Secretary said that he understood that remediation was a priority of the new NSWG and highlighted the pace of activity by entities like the EFCC, the Senate and the office of the Auditor General since publication of the 2013 EITI Reports in May 2016.
+The Executive Secretary said that he understood that remediation was a priority of the new NSWG and highlighted the pace of activity by entities like the EFCC, the Senate, and the office of the Auditor General since publication of the 2013 EITI Reports in May 2016.
 In January 2016, the then-acting Executive Secretary noted the lack of full implementation of EITI recommendations despite significant follow-up, raising concerns over the delegation of attendance at IMTT meetings to low-level officials that hindered the IMTT’s ability to implement recommendations.

 Stakeholders from all constituencies highlighted the role that NEITI had played in promoting the failed PIB.
 Although opinions were split about the PIGB’s desirability as a substitute, stakeholders took it for granted that NEITI would play an important role in its development as well.